top of page

 Goals

-Find healing yoga exercises to help release the pain
+Discover healing yoga exercises designed to alleviate pain and promote recovery.

 Design Process